jdetle/jdetle.github.io/src/contents/articles/dim_reduction/index.md

 [Dimension reduction](https://en.wikipedia.org/wiki/Dimensionality_reduction)
-is performed on a data matrix $ X $ consisting of $n$ 'samples' wherein each sample has a set of $m$ 'features' associated with it.
+is performed on a data matrix $ X $ consisting of $n$ 'samples' wherein each sample has a set of $m$ features associated with it.
 The data in the matrix is considered to have dimension $m$, but oftentimes the actual 'intrinsic dimensionality' is much lower.
 As Laurens van der Maaten [defines it][1], 'intrinsic dimensionality' is 'the the minimum number of parameters needed to account for the observed properties of the data'.

-(So far, the most didactic explanation of this fact was presented in a paper on diffusion maps by [Porte et al][2].
+(So far, the most didactic explanation of this fact was presented in a paper on diffusion maps by [Porte et al][2]
 In the paper, a dataset of m-by-n pixel pictures of a simple image randomly rotated originally has dimension $mn$ but after dimension reduction, the dataset can be organized two dimensionally based on angle-of rotation.)